kevinaloys/airpy/README.rst

     Usage: airpy [OPTIONS] COMMAND [ARGS]...

-        AirPy : Documentation Installer for the Python
+        AirPy : Documentation Installer for the Python A

     Options:
         --help  Show this message and exit.